-Join us from 5pm on the evening of 9 October as we work with the International Panel on Social Progress to explore social change, and to celebrate the launch of their three-volume report, Rethinking Society for the 21st Century, published by Cambridge University Press.
+Join us from 5pm on the evening of 9 October as we work with the International Panel on Social Progress to explore social change and celebrate the launch of their three-volume report, Rethinking Society for the 21st Century.

 The International Panel on Social Progress is an independent association of top research scholars with the goal of improving the core institutions of modern societies.